Skilled Bankruptcy Lawyer Serving Salt Lake City Clients

-Filing for bankruptcy is one of the most difficult decisions a person can face.
+Filing for bankruptcy is one of the most difficult decisions a person or family can face.
 In addition to feeling fearful and uncertain about your future, filing for bankruptcy may also engender feelings of shame and embarrassment.
-With more than 50 years of combined experience in bankruptcy and debt relief, the knowledgeable attorneys at The Law Firm of Peter & Paul have the patience and knowledge to help you regain your footing and reclaim your future.
+With more than 25 years of experience in bankruptcy and debt relief, attorney Paul Toscano has the patience and knowledge to help you regain your footing and reclaim your future.

 Chapter 11 bankruptcy, also known as “reorganization,” is an option for both businesses and individuals in the state of Utah.
-Regardless of who is filing, Chapter 11 bankruptcy offers a window of 120 days to submit a reorganization plan.
+Regardless of who is filing, Chapter 11 bankruptcy offers a window of time (usually 120 days) to submit a reorganization or liquidation plan.
 This is subject to the approval of both a creditors’ committee and the court overseeing the proceeding.
-During a Chapter 11 bankruptcy proceeding, the debtor may liquidate assets and/or repay them in order to obtain a discharge.
+During a Chapter 11 bankruptcy proceeding, the debtor may liquidate assets and/or repay them.
 Chapter 11 bankruptcy may also allow businesses to discontinue certain contracts and lease agreements.

 During Chapter 13 bankruptcy, a debtor typically offers a repayment plan to their creditors in which they agree to pay off some or all of the debts using future income.
-Chapter 13 bankruptcies are often utilized to avoid foreclosure, make up a missed car or mortgage payment, pay back taxes and/or stop interest from accruing on outstanding debt.
-If the debtor adheres to the terms of the repayment agreement, all remaining dischargeable debt will be released upon completion of the plan (generally 3-5 years).
-In order to file Chapter 13 bankruptcy, a debtor must have a reliable source of income to apply toward the repayment plan.
+Chapter 13 bankruptcies are often utilized to avoid foreclosure, make up a missed car or mortgage payment, pay back taxes, and/or stop interest from accruing on unsecured debt.
+If the debtor adheres to the terms of the repayment agreement, all remaining unpaid dischargeable debt will be discharged upon completion of the plan (generally 3-5 years).
+In order to file Chapter 13 bankruptcy, a debtor must have a reliable source of adequate income to apply toward the repayment plan.

-Utah has designated certain types of property as being exempt from seizure.
-Clothing, standard household furnishings and your vehicle may qualify for exemption, assuming, of course, that they are not worth a significant amount of money.
+Utah has designated certain types of property as protectable from seizure.
+Clothing, standard household furnishings, and your vehicle may qualify for protection, assuming, of course, that they are not worth a significant amount of money.
 Keep in mind that your secured property may still be at risk.
 For instance, if you are still making payments on a major purchase, such as your home, your creditor has likely attached a lien to the property.

 When you file for Chapter 7 bankruptcy or Chapter 13 bankruptcy, your voluntary petition constitutes an “order for relief” that triggers an automatic stay.
 If your home has already been scheduled for a foreclosure sale, the transaction will be delayed for the duration of the bankruptcy proceedings (generally 3-4 months).